The Brownian Web as a random $\mathbb R$-tree: The Brownian Web Tree and its dual

 \subsection{A convergence criterion to the Brownian Web tree}

-In this section, we want to derive a criterion that allows to conclude that the limit law for tight sequences of characteristic spatial $\R$-trees is $\Theta^\da_\bw$.
+In this section, we want to derive a criterion that allows to conclude that the limit law for tight sequences of directed spatial $\R$-trees is $\Theta^\da_\bw$.

-\begin{theorem} Let $\alpha\in(0,1)$ and $\{\zeta_n\}_n$ be a tight sequence of random variables in $\Ch^\alpha_\Sp$ with laws $\Theta_n$ and assume that the following holds. \begin{enumerate}[label=(\Roman*)] \item For any $k\in\N$ and (deterministic) $z^1,\dots,z^k\in\R^2$ there exist sequences $\sz^i_n\in\ST_n$, $i=1,\dots, k$ such that $\lim_{n \to \infty} M_{n}(\sz_n^i)=z_n^i$ almost surely and such that $(M_n(\rho_n(\sz_n^i,\cdot)))_i$ converges in law to $k$ coalescing backward Brownian motions. \item For every $h>0$ where $I_{t,x,\eps}\eqdef \{t\}\times(x-\eps,x+\eps)$. \end{enumerate} Then $\Theta_n$ converges weakly to $\Theta^\da_\bw$. \end{theorem}
+\begin{theorem} Let $\alpha\in(0,1)$ and $\{\zeta_n\}_n$ be a tight sequence of random variables in $\Ch^\alpha_\Sp$ with laws $\Theta_n$ and assume that the following holds. \begin{enumerate}[label=(\Roman*)] \item For any $k\in\N$ and (deterministic) $z^1,\dots,z^k\in\R^2$ there exist sequences $\sz^i_n\in\ST_n$, $i=1,\dots, k$ such that $\lim_{n \to \infty} M_{n}(\sz_n^i)=z^i$ almost surely and such that $(M_n(\rho_n(\sz_n^i,\cdot)))_i$ converges in law to $k$ coalescing backward Brownian motions. \item For every $h>0$ where $I_{t,x,\eps}\eqdef \{t\}\times(x-\eps,x+\eps)$. \end{enumerate} Then $\Theta_n$ converges weakly to $\Theta^\da_\bw$. \end{theorem}

-\begin{remark} In view of Corollary~\ref{cor:Topologies}, the Brownian Web tree and the Brownian Web are strictly connected so that it is not surprising that the convergence criterion stated above is extremely similar to~\cite[Theorem 2.2]{FINR}.
-As a matter of fact, requiring the sequence $\zeta_n$ to be made of characteristic trees, allows us to talk about paths, while the fact that we are dealing with trees enforces the non-crossing condition.
-That said, even though Proposition~\ref{p:MapTopo} guarantees continuity of the map assigning to any characteristic tree a compact subset of $\Pi$, the inverse map is not continuous, even when restricted to $\Ch^\alpha_\Sp(\ft)$, so that we cannot infer convergence in $\Ch_\Sp^\alpha$ from \cite{FINR}. \end{remark}
+\begin{remark} In view of Corollary~\ref{cor:Topologies}, the Brownian Web tree and the Brownian Web are strictly connected so that it is not surprising that the convergence criterion stated above is extremely similar to~\cite[Theorem 6.6.5]{SSS}.
+As a matter of fact, requiring the sequence $\zeta_n$ to be made of directed trees allows us to talk about paths, while the fact that we are dealing with monotone trees enforces the non-crossing condition.
+That said, even though Proposition~\ref{p:MapTopo} guarantees continuity of the map $K$ assigning to any directed tree a compact subset of $\Pi$, as highlighted in Remark~\ref{rem:Inj}, $K$ is not injective in any open subset of $\Ch^\alpha_\Sp$ but only on $\Ch^\alpha_\Sp(\ft)$ and the inverse map is not continuous, even when restricted to $\Ch^\alpha_\Sp(\ft)$.
+This means that we cannot infer convergence in $\Ch_\Sp^\alpha$ from \cite{SSS} (see Remark~\ref{rem:exam} for an example illustrating this). \end{remark}